framer/salesforce-lightning.framerfx/README.md

 - Need to start Progress bar(s)
 - Visual picker for variant on radio?
 - Add useState hook to slider.tsx to control displayed value as slider updates
+- How can I make tabs more user friendly?

 ### Notes